editor-rs/vscode-rust/doc/legacy_mode/main.md

 If any of the tools was not found the extension would suggest to install the missing tool.

+If the extension failed to find any of the tools the "Rust Tools Missing" item in the status bar would appear.

+Click on the item to install missing tools.

 ## Configuration

 The extension supports configuration of the tools: